Literature/Infinite Jest

 Psychological burdens due to succes

-• This is ironic and funny because everyone thought that he would end up killing other people, when in fact he killed himself
+• This is ironic and darkly humorous because everyone assumed he would end up killing others, but instead, he tragically killed himself."

 Competition